akuma34/tsocks/README.md

    "cd tsocks"
    add the tsocks.bb file to this directory

+4. Please source the env file "source poky/oe-init-build-env <your build dir. >"

-4. goto yocto build directory
-   "bitbkae -c clean uclibc"
+5. goto yocto build or <your build dir.> directory "bitbake -c clean uclibc"
-   "bitbkae -c clean tsock"
+   "bitbake -c clean tsock"
-   "bitbkae -c cleanall image-full"
+   "bitbake -c cleanall image-full"
    "bitbake image-full"

 once build is ready download the image to clanton

-5. Login into clandon
+6. Login into clandon
    "cd /etc"
-   "copy tsocks.conf into /etc" "LD_PRELOAD=/usr/lib/libtsocks.so"
+   "copy tsocks.conf into /etc"
+   please edit the tsocks.conf file to add your proxy server setting in it.
+   "LD_PRELOAD=/usr/lib/libtsocks.so"

-6. Now we are ready to bypass the firewall
+7. Now we are ready to bypass the firewall